 Recipe: Garlic Pumpkin Cheesy Bread

-- 1 bag (1 pound store-bought pizza dough)
+- 1 pound store-bought pizza dough, 1 pound store-bought pizza dough

 - Olive oil